Why you should read these

 Claims should be notified to the insurer as soon as possible.
 If you don't, an insurer may refuse to deal with your claim or reduce the amount you receive from them - Cuvva can't intervene with the insurer on your behalf.
 In the event an insurer becomes insolvent or delays making settlement, we don't accept responsibility for paying any unpaid amounts owed to you.

 As part of our services, we may offer functionality to make it easier for you to lend your vehicle to another Cuvva customer, or to borrow another customer’s vehicle.
-We call this our “Social Garage” sharing feature.
-If you are lending your vehicle to another customer we refer to you as the “lender”.
-If you are borrowing another customer’s vehicle we refer to you as the “borrower”.
+In these terms, we call this our "Car Sharing" sharing feature.
+If you are lending your vehicle to another customer we refer to you as the “Lender”.
+If you are borrowing another customer’s vehicle we refer to you as the “Borrower”.
+The following clauses 11 to 14 are relevant if you are a Lender or Borrower.

-Cuvva can just help lenders and borrowers connect.
-Cuvva does not own or control any vehicle listed or insured through Cuvva’s Social Garage.
-Cuvva is not party to nor involved in any transaction between lenders and borrowers (whether facilitated via Social Garage or otherwise).
-The contract to lend or borrow a vehicle is directly between the lender and borrower.
-Other than in relation to your insurance policy, Cuvva is not acting as your agent.
+Cuvva’s Car Sharing feature can merely help Lenders and Borrowers connect.
+Cuvva does not own or control any vehicle listed or insured through Cuvva.
+The contract to lend or borrow a vehicle is directly between the Lender and Borrower.

 Roadworthy and has a valid MOT;